Becoming a member of Pacific Coast Flyers is EASY!

 When and Where

-New member briefings are held every Sunday at 1:00 pm and every Wednesday at 5:30 pm in the PCF Club Office.
-The briefings begin by meeting in the lobby of Western Flight, then move to our club office and lounge where you will go over club rules and bylaws, you will receive training on how to reserve an airplane, and to participate in our member community, airport and FBO safety procedures, and all other aspects of being a PCF member.
+New member briefings are held every Sunday at 1:00 pm and every Wednesday at 5:30 pm in our Palomar Club Office as well as every Saturday at 1 pm in our Oceanside Office.
+The briefings begin by meeting in the lobby of Western Flight at Palomar or the main administration building at Oceanside.
+From there they move to our club office and lounge where you will go over club rules and bylaws, you will receive training on how to reserve an airplane, and to participate in our member community, airport and FBO safety procedures, and all other aspects of being a PCF member.
 You will also receive a tour of our Carlsbad facility including our club office and pilot lounge, the Western Flight FBO, and our ramp area and parking spaces.
 Briefings during the week are by appointment only, as are tours of the Oceanside facility, parking, and pilot lounge.
 Once you complete the briefing you can schedule a checkout, flight review, or instruction and presto!
 You're now part of a great community of pilots!

 What to Bring